Credentials checklist

 Vision APIs

-If the spec captures photos and the handler needs to interpret them, pick one:
+If your app captures photos and the handler needs to interpret them, pick one:

 | Provider | Portal | Env var |